This is the effort of two retired guys, John Fisher K5JHF and I, (and other AQRP members) to make

 Closeup of the small microcontroller board with the temperature sensor (8 pin SOIC).
 The microcontroller is on the back of the board.

 This is one of the easier to build kits.
 It simultaneously shows the Low, Actual, and High Temperature readings in degrees F or degrees C (so it's educational too).
 You reset it by momentarily turning the power OFF and back ON.
-The default is degrees F. If you want it to read in degrees C, short out jumper "J1" on the small board.
+There are two versions of the code which you need to specify when ordering ....."T" (Toggle) which will automatically toggle between degrees F and degrees C every 5 seconds ("T" is the default if you do not specify "T" or "F") and "F" (Fixed) which will read degrees F without the jumper "J1" installed and degrees C with the jumper "J1" instsalled.
 The battery consists of 2-AA Alkaline cells and should last about one year.
 Use Alkaline cells because of the 1.5V rating.
 Rechargeable NiCad cells at 1.2V are really too low for proper LCD contrast.
 The temperature sensor is a MicroChip MCP9801 which is spec'ed at +/-1 degree C from -10C to +85C and +/-3 degrees C from -55C to +125C.

 So what comes in today's Hi/Lo Temperature kit ? .....Bill of Material: